vineetk1/interact-keras-model/README.md

 >>
 ```
 ### Layers
 The "layers" command displays information about one or more layers in the model.
 This information includes the input tensor and shape, output tensor and shape, configuration, and weights.
-The output will be sent to the standard-output, unless specified to be redirected to a file.
+The output will be sent to the standard-output unless specified to be redirected to a file.
 Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>layers -l 2 10 -i -o -c -w